dccuchile/wefe/doc/api.rst

 WEFE API
 ========

-This is the documentation of the api of WEFE.
+This is the documentation of the API of WEFE.

 Next, the main classes:

 .. currentmodule:: wefe